CardanoThings/Workshops/02/ESP32-C3-WalletBalance/README.md

 # ESP32-C3 Wallet Balance Example

 This project demonstrates how to connect an ESP32-C3 to WiFi, synchronize time using NTP, make a secure HTTPS POST request to the Cardano Koios API, and parse the JSON response using ArduinoJson.
-The example retrieves and prints the total balance of a Cardano stake address to the Serial console.
+The example continuously retrieves and prints the total balance of a Cardano stake address to the Serial console every 30 seconds with timestamps.

 ## Features

 - Connects to WiFi using credentials from `secrets.h`
 - Synchronizes time via NTP (required for HTTPS/TLS)
-- Makes an HTTPS POST request to `https://api.koios.rest/api/v1/account_info`
+- Makes an HTTPS POST request to `https://api.koios.rest/api/v1/account_info` every 30 seconds
 - Handles HTTP chunked transfer encoding
-- Parses and prints the `total_balance` value from the JSON response
+- Parses and prints the `total_balance` value from the JSON response with timestamps

 ## Hardware Requirements